fastruby/blog/_posts/2020-05-12-how-to-migrate-from-capybara-webkit-to-webdrivers.md

 ## Conclusion

-We finally got an old dependency removed (QT) replacing `capybara-webkit` with a more modern solution.
+To sum up we got rid of an outdated dependency (`capybara-webkit`) which depended on QT and replaced it with `webdrivers` which depends on modern web browsers (e.g. Firefox).
+And we highly recommend you do it in your legacy Rails applications!

 It makes it easier for new developers to join the project now that it has less extra requirements.
 It will also help when updating the Rails version, since newer Rails versions adds `webdrivers` gem when creating new apps by default.